jharwell/sierra/docs/src/tutorials/plugins/devguide.rst

 Extending the SIERRA Cmdline For Your Plugin
 ============================================

-This tutorial covers how add cmdline options for a new plugin of any type to SIERRA.
+This section covers how add cmdline options for a new plugin of any type to SIERRA.

 #.
 Create ``cmdline.py`` in your plugin directory alongside your ``plugin.py``